-Welcome to the Integrated Risk Management Plan (IRMP) 2021-24 consultation page.
+Welcome to the Integrated Risk Management Plan (IRMP) 2021-24 page.
 The IRMP is the process used for making changes to the Service, and ensuring that services are planned, designed and delivered in a way that balances available resources and community risk, and promotes continuous improvement.
-The proposals contained within the IRMP 2021-24 have been made following a comprehensive review of data and evidence over several months.
-There are four actions proposed in the IRMP 2021-24, and consultation on these proposals will take place between 16 June and 11 August 2021.
+The proposals contained within the IRMP 2021-24 were made following a comprehensive review of data and evidence over several months.
+There were four actions proposed in the IRMP 2021-24. three of the four proposals were approved by the Tyne and Wear Fire and Rescue Authority (TWFRA) on September 13th.
+We were asked to further consider proposal three and, after amending the proposal, it was also approved by the TWFRA on October 11th, 2021.

 The Fire and Rescue National Framework for England (2018) requires all Fire and Rescue Services to have an Integrated Risk Management Plan (IRMP).